 In 2009, the Fraternity opened its own website – www.academica.lv

-As of second semester, 2017 there are 65 Fraternitas Academica pledges, active members, alumni and guarantors of the United Academic Fraternities’ Bylaws (Apvienoto Korporāciju komāns) living in Latvia, Australia, Canada and the United States of America.
+As of first semester, 2018 there are 63 Fraternitas Academica pledges, active members, alumni and guarantors of the United Academic Fraternities’ Bylaws (Apvienoto Korporāciju komāns) living in Latvia, Australia, Canada and the United States of America.

 The alumni living abroad are joined by the Foreign Chapter of the Fraternity’s Alumni Association.